adobe/aio-theme/README.md

 [MDX](https://mdxjs.com/) is supported out of the box.
 MDX enables writing [JSX React components](https://reactjs.org/docs/introducing-jsx.html) in markdown giving authors new powers.
 Despite the markdown files having all an `md` extension, they are actually treated as MDX files.
 You can use `md` and `mdx` extensions interchangeably.

-As we try to limit the use of MDX in favor of pure markdown, we have come up with a way to couple the use of basic markdown syntax with JSX see examples below.
+As we try to limit the use of MDX in favor of pure markdown, we have come up with a way to couple the use of basic markdown syntax with JSX.
+The JSX blocks are using a `slots` property to identify which markdown elements to ingest.

+Also all JSX blocks are self-closing and using only string properties.
+This helps maintain better readability when rendered on https://github.com.

 ### Writing a Hero block